yatinghan/game_of_civilization/README.md

 Because we revisited the rules, we are about one week behind schedule.
 However, we believe that we will still get all the deliverables done because we will both stay on campus during Thanksgiving break.
 As we revisited the algorithm, we will probably have more interesting nice-to-haves such as implementing different graph searching algorithm or clustering.

 We plan to achieve the following:
 - Build the GUI that takes in an initial population configuration and runs the evolution simulation.
 - Implement all the rules described in Section Background.
 - Parallelize the algorithm with Cuda and OpenMP.
 Nice-to-haves:
---Explore more frameworks on graphs-
+- Explore more frameworks on graphs.
 - Implement a version with clustering.

 ### Issues
 We noticed several loopholes in our design of the game rules, like the characterization of entity territory(mentioned in the first section), the expansion rule of a nation (as of now, once the first nation is established, it will soon devour all the nearby entities because the war condition is too easy to be triggered), lack of truce condition (if two entities go to war in a certain round, they will continue fighting in the subsequent rounds until one of them dies or downgrades), etc etc. We realize game design is not as simple as we thought it is :)

 We are trying to evaluate which programming model works the best for graph computation.
 When traversing the map to compute area division of the cities, each 10x10 block is treated as a vertex on the graph and the close ones are grouped into the same city(vertex).
 To find nations, every city is treated as a vertex and vertices(cities) that are close to each other are grouped together to form a cluster(nation).
 Although we used CUDA to implement the basic rules of life, where each member of the population is evaluated using the exact same logic, it might not be the best choice for graph computation.
 From what we learned from assignment 3, it seems OpenMP would work better for algorithms involving recursion.
 However, the program does not work quite right.
 We’re still debugging the issue.
 Our next step is either improving our existing algorithms or exploring new frameworks like GraphLab or trying new algorithms like K-means clustering (which we now think might be a more reasonable choice).
 Experiments with different kinds of implementations could be pretty time consuming.

 ### Updated Schedule
 <table>
   <tbody>
     <tr>
-      <th>Timeline</th>
-      <th>Task</th>
-      <th>Goal</th>
+      <th>When</th>
+      <th>What</th>
+      <th>How</th>
+      <th>Who</th>
     </tr>
     <tr>
       <th>November Week 3 A</th>